sabira-analytics/coffee-shop-sales/documentation/SQL Data Cleaning Logic Workflow.md

 ORDER BY Monthsort;
 ```

 All verification checks confirmed that the cleaned dataset met the required quality standards and was ready for export and visualization.

-***Final SELECT script with quality verification statements can be found in the Repository***
+---

->input .sql file link here
+***Final SELECT sql script with quality verification query statements can be found in the Repository*** [Final SELECT Script](SQL/FINAL_SELECT_Script.sql)

 ---